Host FAQs

 • Planning placement activities – We estimate it will take approximately one full day, spread over time, for arrangements to be made.
 If you’re unsure of the types of activities to plan, we offer support and talk through example activities during the host inductions.
 You can also find additional information and guidance in the host guide.

-• Admin tasks – This will include submitting a risk assessment, communicating with students, signing our Code of Conduct and Safeguarding Policy, undergoing a DBS or Disclosure Scotland check, if necessary, and any other admin that your organisation requires.
+• Admin tasks – This will include submitting a risk assessment, communicating with students, signing our Code of Conduct and Safeguarding Policy, undergoing a DBS check if necessary and any other admin that your organisation requires.
 This will take approximately half a day, spread over time.
 Our team will support you with these tasks and we have created resources, such as email and risk assessment templates, to help speed up the process.

 • Online induction – We expect all hosts to attend one host induction session ahead of the placements.
 The host induction session will be one-hour long and a recording will be made available to those who cannot attend the live session.